Quick Start

 What is a component?

 Components are the collaborative, visual documents you create with CoCube.
 You can think of a component like a sheet in a spreadsheet.
 Like a spreadsheet, all data in a component exists in reactive cells.
 However, unlike a spreadsheet, a component is not displayed as a grid.
 Instead, the cells it contains define how it looks and behaves.
+This system is flexible enough that CoCube's console and component editor are built using CoCube itself.

 The first step to understanding this is to talk about the building blocks of components: nodes and cells.